How to Install an Electric Tankless Water Heater: Wiring Guide

 Can my current electrical panel handle an electric tankless hot water heater?

 This depends on the home’s existing electrical load and the panel’s rating.
-You must perform an electrical load calculation (NEC Article 220) to determine if your electrical panel capacity is sufficient.
-If this calculation shows the new total load will exceed the rating of your service, an electrical service upgrade will be necessary to safely power the new electric tankless unit.
+Perform an electrical load calculation (NEC Article 220) to determine if your electrical panel capacity is sufficient.
+If the calculation shows the new total load will exceed the rating of your service, an electrical service upgrade or alternate supply arrangement will be necessary.

 What is the difference in wiring a standard electric water heater vs. an electric tankless model?